Agile and domain driven design (part 3): Microservices

 contract aggregate).
 The next question is where should this code run?
 What provides the surrounding workflow?
 Which screens, running where, drive this “thing”?
 Talking it through with the other developers in the team you decided to build and deploy a contracts microservice.

 First up we need to beware “CV driven engineering” and ensure that we aren’t just suffering from “microservices envy“.
 Just because we have identified an aggregate and a root entity that revolves around a

 contract doesn’t mean that we should be deploying it as it’s own service.
 Breaking up a system too early into many independently deployable services increases complexity and overhead.
 Deferring breaking out services into a separately deployable services can, and should, be pushed back as long as possible.
+You really shouldn’t be trying mocroservices unless you are running Kubernetes and a Service Mesh.
 In our fictional example we deem that its appropriate to run a full-blown service for

 Some likely indicators of why it is okay to do this would be: